Coding Assistance in C++

 Code completion for an import item

 The Complete Statement feature inserts required syntax elements and puts the caret in a position where you can start typing the next statement.
-It allows you to use the Ctrl+Shift+Enter shortcut instead of having to perform lots of other small actions.
-For example, this shortcut will automatically insert braces and a semicolon, and then put the caret where you can proceed to write the body:
+It allows you to use the Control+Shift+Enter shortcut instead of having to perform lots of other small actions.
+For example, this shortcut will automatically insert braces and a semicolon, and then place the caret where you can proceed to write the body:

 Syntax highlighting and tooltips